Ban Ki-moon farewells the U-N after 10-years as Secretary General

+It comes at a time when the relevancy of the UN is under scrutiny, as conflicts continue to rage around the world.

-UN Secretary-General Ban Ki-moon, poses for a selfie photo with one of his staff members on his last day at the U.N. headquarters on Dec.
-30, 2016.
-Source: AP
+United Nations Secretary-General Ban Ki-moon, poses for a selfie with one of his staff on his last day at the U-N headquarters.
+Source: AP, Mary Altaffer

 Source: SBS